-Assess ventilation provision and overheating risks and include mitigation measures where necessary Use site layout and building design to improve ventilation and reduce the risk of overheating.
-Include passive ventilation measures as the priority Use soft landscaping and green infrastructure to help provide shading and reduce surface temperatures.
-These features can also provide other benefits e.g. increase biodiversity levels and reduce flood risk Use other passive measures such as blinds and shades or painting surfaces white (e.g. flat roofs) where appropriate

-Manage overheating without having to rely on energy intensive mechanical air conditioning systems
+- Assess ventilation provision and overheating risks and include mitigation measures where necessary. - Use site layout and building design to improve ventilation and reduce the risk of overheating. - Include passive ventilation measures as the priority. - Use soft landscaping and green infrastructure to help provide shading and reduce surface temperatures.
+Other features can also help reduce heat island impacts, and use of permeable materials, such as a mix of planting and paving/blocks etc can be encouraged.
+These features can also provide other benefits e.g., increase biodiversity levels and reduce flood risk. - Use other passive measures such as blinds and shades or painting surfaces white (e.g., flat roofs) where appropriate. - Manage overheating without having to rely on energy intensive mechanical air conditioning systems.

-- Overheating modelling should be carried out and the results included in the scheme's Energy Assessment - The London Plan "Cooling Hierarchy" should be followed to demonstrate that the design ensures that the potential for internal overheating is managed using passive design measures - Where blocks of flats are being built, a minimum ceiling height of 2.5m for at least 75 per cent of the gross internal area is required so that the new units are adequate in terms of ventilation and cooling - Reliance on air conditioning systems should be minimised but heat recovery used if they are installed - Passive measures that should be maximised include: - $\circ$ Orientation - o Shading - Prioritise passive ventilation where external factors such as noise levels and air quality allow - o Use of high albedo materials - o Inclusion of windows etc with low solar gains - Use of insulation which can prevent heat retention - Provide green infrastructure e.g. green roofs
+- Overheating modelling should be carried out and the results included in the scheme's Energy Assessment - The London Plan "Cooling Hierarchy" should be followed to demonstrate that the design ensures that the potential for internal overheating is managed using passive design measures. - Where blocks of flats are being built, a minimum ceiling height of 2.5m for at least 75 per cent of the gross internal area is required so that the new units are adequate in terms of ventilation and cooling. - Minimise the use of air conditioning systems but include heat recovery if they have to be installed - Passive measures that should be maximised include: - Orientation - Shading - Prioritise passive ventilation where external factors such as noise levels and air quality allow. - Use of high albedo materials - Inclusion of windows etc with low solar gains - Use of insulation which can help retain heat in the winter but prevent heat retention in the summer. - Provide green infrastructure e.g., green roofs.